tingyiwu1/cs611_legendsofvalor/README.md

-# CS611 Legends: Monsters and Heroes Assignment
+# CS611 Legends of Valor!

 ---

-- Charles Li
+- Charles Li / TingYi Wu
-- cli50@bu.edu
+- cli50@bu.edu / tingyiwu@bu.edu
-- U23128455
+- U23128455 / U85278299

 ---

-## Notable Files
+## Notable Files / Directories

 - `Main.java` : Initializes and begins the Game.
-- `src.service.screens` : All UI screen logic and interfaces.
+- `src.service.screens` : All UI screen logic and interfaces, extended to a recursive set of Processes to display and progress the game
-- `src.service.ScreenInterfaces` : Interfaces of relevant attributes of game screens.
-- `src.service.ScreenContext.java` : Strategy context for screens, used in Main Game logic.
 - `src.service.entities` : All relevant entity logic.
 - `src.service.entities.items` : Logic for interactable items that the player can manipulate.
 - `src.service.entities.monsters` : Logic for monsters in combat.